AviaryInc/Mobile-Feather-SDK-for-Android/README.md

 ### 1.1 Prerequisites

-Aviary Android SDK requires Android 2.2 as [minSdkVersion](http://developer.android.com/guide/topics/manifest/uses-sdk-element.html#min).
+Aviary Android SDK supports Android 2.2+ as [minSdkVersion](http://developer.android.com/guide/topics/manifest/uses-sdk-element.html#min), but it must be compiled using Android 4.0 (API level 14) as target sdk.
+This means that your application must have selected "Android 4.0" in the "Project Build Target" eclipse panel.

 I assume you already have the Android environment installed on your system and Eclipse with the required ADT plugin.
 See http://developer.android.com/sdk/installing.html and http://developer.android.com/sdk/eclipse-adt.html if you need instructions on how to setup the Android environment.